mozman/ezdxf/docs/source/tutorials/lwpolyline.rst

 .. image:: gfx/LWPolyline5.PNG

-The curved segment is drawn from the point which defines the `bulge` value to the following point, the curved segment is always a circle, The bulge value defines the ratio of the arc sagitta (segment height `h`) to half line segment length (point distance), a bulge value of ``1`` defines a semicircle. `bulge` > ``0`` the curve is on the right side of the vertex connection line, `bulge` < ``0`` the curve is on the left side.
+The curved segment is drawn from the point which defines the `bulge` value to the following point, the curved segment is always aa arc, The bulge value defines the ratio of the arc sagitta (segment height `h`) to half line segment length (point distance), a bulge value of ``1`` defines a semicircle. `bulge` > ``0`` the curve is on the right side of the vertex connection line, `bulge` < ``0`` the curve is on the left side.